quasoph/JETDNN/README.md

 3. Predict pedestal heights using this model from any dataset with `jetdnn.predict.predict_single()`.

-4. Visualise model and predictions with functions from `jetdnn.visualise`.
+4. Visualise model as an analytic equation with functions from `jetdnn.visualise`.